bgoonz/docs-collection/google-chrome/extensions/mv3/intro/mv3-migration/index.md

 ---
-layout: 'layouts/doc-post.njk'
+layout: "layouts/doc-post.njk"
 title: Migrating to Manifest V3
-subhead: 'Getting you headed in the right direction.'
+subhead: "Getting you headed in the right direction."
-description: 'A high-level guide to how you can migrate your MV2 extensions to MV3.'
+description: "A high-level guide to how you can migrate your MV2 extensions to MV3."
 date: 2020-11-09
 updated: 2021-08-13
 ---